EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-deberias-usar-django-framework/index.en.md

 COMMIT;
 ```

-In addition to the above, your ORM supports multiple databases, so that
-database engine is quite simple and after a few changes you can migrate from Postgres to MySQL or vice versa
-you can migrate perfectly from Postgres to MySQL or vice versa, just by changing a couple of lines in the configuration.
-just by changing a couple of lines in the configuration.
-Saving you from having to
-writing SQL by hand, as you would do in [migrations from another language, like
+In addition to the above, its ORM supports multiple databases, so switching database engines is quite simple and after a few changes you can migrate seamlessly from Postgres to MySQL or vice versa, just by changing a couple of lines in the configuration.
+Saving you from having to write SQL by hand, as you would do in [migrations from another language, such as go](/tutorial-of-migrations-in-go-with-migrate/).
-go](/tutorial-of-migrations-in-go-with-migrate/).

 ```python
 # settings.py